API Reference

 |---|---|

-in the AppDelegate.m or AppDelegate.mm file, as shown in the example below.
+This function should be called in the application:didFinishLaunchingWithOptions: method in the AppDelegate.m or AppDelegate.mm file as shown in the following example.

 #import <AppGuardCore/AppGuard.h>